Mate mobile: Plans and pricing

 Mate's SIM-only plans were recently only available when bundled with Mate's fixed-line broadband plans.
 Now, both new and existing customers can get Mate's standalone mobile plans.

 Mate's SIM-only plans offer a fairly standard month-to-month service powered by part of the Telstra 3G and 4G networks.
 All plans come with unlimited standard national talk and text plus an allotment of monthly data.
-You can choose from four different plans with pricing and inclusions as follows:
+You can choose from five different plans with pricing and inclusions as follows: